Rade58/advanced_threejs_first_environment_map/README_AI.md

 But downloads are available only with paid subscription

-You will get jpeg file and you can load it with TextureLoader
+you would aso use something like `environmentMaap.colorSpace = THREE.SRGBColorSpace`

-you would aso use something like `environmentMaap.colorSpace = THREE.SRGBColorSpace`and you would use equirectangular maping we already show
+you cn also increase envMapIntensity, it will look better